fredchristianson/javascript-game-engine/README.md

 If you want to be a collaborator, [request access](https://github.com/fredchristianson/javascript-game-engine/discussions/2).
 Also read about [branches](https://github.com/fredchristianson/javascript-game-engine/discussions/3).

 There are other Discussions about project organization, tasks, and architecture.
 Feel free to read them or ignore them.
+I would like to minimize process and constraints.
+If we see problems we'll make corrections.

 There are 2 purposes for this project